Complementary Psychological and/or Physical Approaches for Cancer Symptoms and Treatment Side Effects: What the Science Says

 - Ernst E, Lee MS. Acupuncture for palliative and supportive cancer care: a systematic review of systematic reviews.
 Journal of Pain and Symptom Management.
 2010;40(1):e3–5.

 - Greenlee H, DuPont-Reyes MJ, Balneaves LG, et al. Clinical practice guidelines on the evidence-based use of integrative therapies during and after breast cancer treatment.
-CA Cancer J Clin.
+A Cancer Journal for Clinicians.
 2017;67(3):194-232.

 - Henderson VP, Massion AO, Clemow L, et al. A randomized controlled trial of mindfulness-based stress reduction for women with early-stage breast cancer receiving radiotherapy.
-Integr Cancer Ther.
+Integrative Cancer Therapies.
 2013;12(5):404-413.

 - Ledesma D, Kumano H. Mindfulness-based stress reduction and cancer: a meta-analysis.
 Psycho-Oncology.
 2009;18(6):571–579.

 - Lee SH, Kim JY, Yeo S, et al. Meta-analysis of massage therapy on chronic pain.
 Integrative Cancer Therapies.
 2015;14(4):297-304.

 - Lin K-Y, Hu Y-T, Chang K-J, et al. Effects of yoga on psychological health, quality of life, and physical health of patients with cancer: a meta-analysis.
 Evidence-Based Complementary and Alternative Medicine.
 2011;2011:659876.

 - Liu L, Tan H, Yu S, et al. The effectiveness of tai chi in breast cancer patients: a systematic review and meta-analysis.
 Complementary Therapies in Clinical Practice.
 2020;38:101078.